 The scientific method has its procedures such as observation and measurement.
-In research, the researcher chooses its subject or objects of study, observe and measure it.
+In research, the researcher chooses the subject or object of study, observes and measures it.
 In other words, the scientific method means that we work independently of external influence or personal position.
 We come to conclusions based on evidence which we can demonstrate to others and which they can also observe and measure.